joycelinemarealle/HairbyJoyceline-Distributed-System/README.md

 Distributed System for HairbyJoyceline
 Project Overview: This assignment involves developing a distributed system for HairbyJoyceline, a hair business.
-The objective is to design and implement a RESTful service that allows customers to book appointments, view available services, manage bookings, and interact with hairstylists.
+The objective is to design and implement a RESTful service that allows customers to book appointments, view available services, manage bookings, and interact with the hairstylist (Joyceline).
 The system should provide both customer-facing and admin-facing functionalities to support seamless operations of the business.

 Functional Requirements:

 Customer Registration and Management:
-Customers can register on the platform by providing their name, email, and phone number.
+1. Customers can register on the platform by providing their name, email, and phone number.
-Upon registration, customers receive a unique customer ID.
+2.Upon registration, customers receive a unique customer ID.
-Customers can log in using their email and view their profile, including their upcoming and past appointments.
+3.Customers can log in using their email and view their profile, including their upcoming and past appointments.
-Customers can delete their profile, which will also remove all associated appointments.
+4.Customers can delete their profile, which will also remove all associated appointments.

 Appointment Scheduling:
-Customers can browse available services and select an appointment date and time.
+1.Customers can browse available services and select an appointment date and time.
-They can choose a specific stylist and confirm their booking.
+2.They can choose a specific hairstyle and confirm their booking.
-Customers can view, update, or cancel their appointments.
+3.Customers can view, update, or cancel their appointments.
-Stylists and their availability are managed by the admin to ensure smooth appointment scheduling.

 Service Listings and Management:
-The system should display a list of services (e.g., braiding, blow out, hair stylist), including duration and price.
+1.The system should display a list of services (e.g., braiding, blowouts), including duration and price.
-Admin can add, update, or delete services as needed.
+2.Admin (Joyceline) can add, update, or delete services as needed.
-Customers can search for services based on type, price, or stylist.
+3.Customers can search for services based on type and price.

 Appointment History and Transactions:

-Customers can view their appointment history and the status of any completed bookings.
+1.Customers can view their appointment history and the status of any completed bookings.
-The system should track all transactions (i.e., bookings, cancellations) and keep a record for admin review.
+2.The system should track all transactions (i.e., bookings, cancellations) and keep a record for admin review.

 Non-Functional Requirements:

-Scalability: The system should be able to handle an increasing number of users and appointments without affecting performance.
+1.Scalability: The system should be able to handle an increasing number of users and appointments without affecting performance.
-Security: Ensure customer data is protected with encryption and secure login.
+2.Security: Ensure customer data is protected with encryption and secure login.
-Persistence: All customer, appointment, and service data should be stored in a PostgreSQL database.
+3.Persistence: All customer, appointment, and service data should be stored in a PostgreSQL database.
-Performance: Responses to user actions should be processed within 2 seconds.
+4.Performance: Responses to user actions should be processed within 2 seconds.

 Technologies to Use:
-Backend: Java with Spring Boot for RESTful API development.
+1.Backend: Java with Spring Boot for RESTful API development.
-Frontend: Angular for the user interface.
+2.Frontend: Angular for the user interface.
-Database: PostgreSQL for storing data.
+3.Database: PostgreSQL for storing data.
-Deployment: Docker for containerization and easy deployment across environments.
+4.Deployment: Docker for containerization and easy deployment across environments.

 Expected Deliverables:
-A functional distributed system with RESTful services.
+1.A functional distributed system with RESTful services.
-A working frontend interface allowing users to interact with the system.
+2.A working frontend interface allowing users to interact with the system.
-Complete documentation, including API specifications and user guides.
+3.Complete documentation, including API specifications and user guides.
-A short presentation outlining the system’s design, implementation, and features.
+4.A short presentation outlining the system’s design, implementation, and features.

 RESTful Service Interface Specification
 Customer Services